codekitchen/dinghy/README.md

    slow.
 It increases our Rails application's bootup time by an order of magnitude.

+1. Dinghy is built on top of Vagrant, which makes Dinghy itself simpler and if you already use Vagrant, allows integration with all of your current Vagrant tooling.

 1. Dinghy supports both VirtualBox and VMWare Fusion (requires the paid Vagrant plugin).

+1. Dinghy allows setting VM RAM and CPU parameters dynamically on each startup.

 ## a note on NFS sharing